-An individual that tested positive for COVID-19 was on the Alton R-IV campus September 9 & 10, 2020.
+An individual that tested positive for COVID-19 was last on the Alton R-IV campus November 4, 2020.
 There are a limited number of individuals with direct contact that will need to quarantine.
 These individuals have been contacted and provided specific guidance.